Lundalogik/move-to-go/step-by-step.md

 # Move-to-go step by step.

 ##MIGRATION
-1. Go get Ruby... (should be 2.1, 64-bits).
+1. Go get Ruby... (should be 2.1.X, 64-bits).
 2. Open “Start Command Prompt with Ruby”.
 3. Enter this command `gem install move-to-go` to install or 'gem update move-to-go' to update.
 4. Wait.
-5.	`Cd` (Change direction) to folder where you whant to put the migration folder.
+5.	`Cd` (Change direction) to folder where you want to put the migration folder.
 6. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
 7. Now a folder named “MigrationFolder” is created.
 8. Enter the folder.